 Services designed specifically for people experiencing homelessness are often focused on social needs.
-These include:
+Some examples include:

 - Helping people experiencing homelessness connect to social services such as housing, medical, drug abuse treatment, and mental health services.
-In these situations, library staff serve as an intermediary between people in need and the service agencies that provide those services. - Assistance in completing application forms.
+In these situations, library staff serves as an intermediary between people in need and the service agencies that provide those services. - Assistance in completing application forms.
 Many applications for public services require the forms be submitted online.
 Many people experiencing homelessness may not have the computer skills to fill out the applications efficiently.
-Librarians assist in this effort. - Solicit food, toiletries, and supplies for people experiencing homelessness. - Special days of services designed especially for people experiencing homelessness

-- Brochures, posters, and handouts that describe the services available both within the library and in the community - Offering time to discuss with experts such as lawyers, social workers, career consultants - People experiencing homelessness engaged as volunteers in the library There are many examples of all of these services.
+Librarians assist in this effort. - Soliciting food, toiletries, and supplies for people experiencing homelessness - Special days of services designed especially for people experiencing homelessness - Brochures, posters, and handouts that describe the services available both within the library and in the community - Offering time to discuss with experts such as lawyers, social workers, career consultants - Engaging people experiencing homelessness as volunteers in the library